MicrosoftDocs/customer-insights/ci-docs/audience-insights/entities.md

 > [!div class="mx-imgBorder"]
 > ![Fields table](media/data-manager-entities-fields.PNG "Fields table")

 - The **Attributes** tab is selected by default and shows a table to review details for the selected entity, such as field names, data types, and types.
 The **Type** column shows Common Data Model associated types, which are either auto-identified by the system or [manually mapped](map-entities.md) by users.
-These are semantic types that can differ from the attributes' data types—for example, the field *Email* below has a data type *Text* but its (semantic) Common Data Model type might be *Email* or *EmailAddress*.
+These types are semantic types that can differ from the attributes' data types.
+For example, the field *Email* below has a data type *Text* but its (semantic) Common Data Model type might be *Email* or *EmailAddress*.

 > [!NOTE]
 > Both tables show only a sample of your entity's data.
 To view the full data set, go to the **Data sources** page, select an entity, select **Edit**, and then view this entity's data with the Power Query editor as explained in [Data sources](data-sources.md).